ObjectSummary / Action / copy_from

 Response and special errors

 When the request is an HTTP 1.1 request, the response is chunk encoded.
 When the request is not an HTTP 1.1 request, the response would not contain the Content-Length.
-You always need to read the entire response body to check if the copy succeeds. to keep the connection alive while we copy the data.
+You always need to read the entire response body to check if the copy succeeds.

 • If the copy is successful, you receive a response with information about the copied object.